frappe/frappe_docs/frappe_docs/www/docs/user/en/bench/frappe-commands.md

 #### Site App Management

+You can install or uninstall Frappe Applications available on your Bench.
+To add Apps to your bench using `bench get-app` checkout [the docs](/docs/user/en/bench/bench-commands#the-usual-commands).

 ##### App Installation

 The easiest way to install a Frappe Application on your site is through the